SQLite is not a toy database

 Note on extensions.
 SQLite is missing a lot of functions compared to other DBMSs like PostgreSQL.
 But they are easy to add, which is what people do - so it turns out quite a mess.

 Therefore, I decided to make a consistent set of extensions, divided by domain area and compiled for major operating systems.
-Check it out on GitHub:
+Check it out:

 sqlean